City Council Election System

 Following these actions, the Federal Court heard arguments from the City and the ACLU on December 7, 2016 on the preferred remedies for the VRA violation.

-On January 27, 2017, Judge Suko rendered a decision; he agreed that the City’s proposed plan of a six district, one “at-large” Council election system met the requirements of the federal Voting Rights Act.
+On January 27, 2017, Judge Suko rendered a decision (PDF); he agreed that the City's proposed plan of a six district, one "at-large" Council election system met the requirements of the federal Voting Rights Act.
 The judge did require that all Council seats be up for election in 2017, with districts 1, 3, 4, and 6 elected to four-year terms, and districts 2, 5, and the at-large seat be initially elected to two-year terms followed by four-year terms thereafter.

 The 2017 election resulted in 5 new City Council candidates winning seats; for full election results, please visit the Franklin County Auditor's office.
 (The Auditor's office administers all local elections).